buvanaap/Java-Patterns/README.md

 **👩‍💻 Who is this for?**

-1.Beginners starting with Java
+1. Beginners starting with Java
-2.Students preparing for interviews
+2. Students preparing for interviews
-3.Anyone wanting to sharpen problem-solving skills
+3. Anyone wanting to sharpen problem-solving skills

 ### 🤝 Contributions